Rhonda J. Rosychuk, Ph.D., P.Stat., PStat®(ASA)

 Adjunct Professor, Department of Statistics and Actuarial Sciences, Simon Fraser University

-My research interests focus on developing new statistical methodology in the areas of (i) data arising from diagnostic medical studies, (iii) longitudinal data with misclassification, and (iii) disease surveillance and cluster detection.
+My research interests focus on developing new statistical methodology in the areas of (i) administrative health data, (iii) longitudinal data, and (iii) disease surveillance and cluster detection.